IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's Student in Quantum Computing
+role: Head of Quantum Software @ BTQ

 # Organizations/Affiliations to show in About widget
 organizations: